 Monberg & Thorsen A/S’s B shares are listed on Nasdaq OMX Copenhagen, and Monberg & Thorsen A/S in principle complies with the corporate governance recommendations as set out at www.corporategovernance.com.

 Monberg & Thorsen A/S has taken a position on all recommendations based on the ‘comply-or-explain’ principle, as described in detail at Corporate Governance details, to which reference is made.

 The Board of Directors is of the opinion that these recommendations are being practised in the management of Monberg & Thorsen A/S. In some areas, the principles are complied with in part only, as the corporate governance recommendations are not all relevant in their entirety in view of the company’s size and activities.

 Financial reporting process

 With effect from 1 January 2017, a management agreement has been entered into with Albjerg Statsautoriseret Revisionspartnerselskab, which takes care of the day-to-day management and bookkeeping, including assistance in connection with the preparation of interim financial reports and annual reports, etc., for Monberg & Thorsen A/S.

 The accounting and control systems are designed to ensure that internal and external financial reporting gives a true and fair view without material misstatement and that appropriate accounting policies are defined and applied.

-The Board of Directors monitors the financial reporting process on an ongoing basis, including that applicable legislation is being complied with, that the accounting policies are relevant, including the manner in which material and/or exceptional items and accounting estimates are accounted for, and the overall disclosure level in Monberg & Thorsen’s financial reporting.
+Responsibility for maintaining adequate and effective internal controls and risk management in connection with the financial reporting lies with the Executive Board.
+The Board of Directors monitors the financial reporting process on an ongoing basis, including that applicable laws are being complied with, that the accounting policies are relevant, including the manner in which material and/or exceptional items and accounting estimates are accounted for, and the overall disclosure level in Monberg & Thorsen A/S’s financial reporting.